brentp/fraguracy/README.md

 # Fraguracy

 `fraguracy` calculates real error rates using overlapping paired-end reads in a fragment.
+It reports a file of error positions and counts, along with a summary of errors by context, read-position, read-orientation (F or R) and base-quality.
-While this does limit to the (potentially) small percentage of bases that overlap this can still be useful to:
+While the overlap requirment does limit to the (potentially) small percentage of bases that overlap this can still be useful to:

 1. evaluate error rates within and among samples